HariSekhon/DevOps-Perl-tools/README.md

 For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, NoSQL, Web and infrastructure monitoring cli programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.

+Github pull requests for patches and features are more than welcome.

 Hari Sekhon